tryretool/retool-app-exchange/snowflake-resource-optimization/README.md

 The Resource Optimization Quickstart Guides are meant to help customers better monitor and manage their credit consumption.
 Setup & Configuration queries provide more proactive insight into warehouses that are not utilizing key features that can prevent runaway resource and cost consumption.
 Leverage these key queries to identify warehouses which should be re-configured to leverage the appropriate features.

-Retool builds on the Quickstart Guide by enabling you to take action from right within the tool - set auto-suspend or auto-resume for your warehouses, assign warehouses or users resource monitors, suspend or drop idle warehouses, disable or drop idle users or roles, etc.
+Retool builds on the Quickstart Guide by enabling you to take action from right within the tool - set auto-suspend or auto-resume for your warehouses, suspend or drop idle warehouses, disable or drop idle users, etc.

 ## What does Snowflake Resource Optimization: Setup & Configuration do?
 Snowflake Resource Optimization: Setup & Configuration is a ready-made app that lets you do these things: